Common Trust

 Third-party sale

-An outside sale could have provided immediate liquidity for the founder but risked cultural changes and a loss of independence that were out of step with the company’s purpose and values.
+An outside sale could have provided liquidity but risked culture drift and loss of independence.

 The solution: A custom Employee Ownership Trust (EOT)

-- Inclusive participation: Every employee shares in profits; no buy-in required.
+• Inclusive participation: Every employee could share in outcomes; no buy-in required.

 The design: Make it real, then refine